8 Key Differences between Endless Pools® and Infinity Pools

 Infinity pools, on the other hand, are always custom-built.
 According to the Home Advisor, the average cost is $79,000 or "two to three times [the] amount" that you'd spend on an Endless Pools product.
 The most elaborate ones can cost hundreds of thousands of dollars.
 It takes a complex structural and mechanical feat to create the pool's 'vanishing edge.'
 Architects and engineers must design the foundation and the catch basin that manages the water's overflow.

-Endless Pools models can be installed DIY, by our trained field installers, or by almost any contractor; our Endless Pools Fitness Systems line of swim spas only require an electrical hookup.
+Endless Pools models can be installed DIY or by almost any contractor; our Endless Pools Fitness Systems line of swim spas only require an electrical hookup.
 But infinity-pool installers are rare, and thus expensive.

 Once it's built, an infinity edge pool costs more in water (they can't be covered, so there's constant evaporation) and energy (the massive pumps from the catch basin run around the clock) than any Endless Pools model.